hazelcast/hazelcast-reference-manual/src/Transactions.md

 As discussed in [Creating a Transaction Interface](#creating-a-transaction-interface), when you choose ONE_PHASE as the transaction type, Hazelcast tracks all changes you make locally in a commit log, i.e., a list of changes.
 In this case, all the other members are asked to agree that the commit can succeed and once they agree, Hazelcast starts to write the changes.
 However, if the member that initiates the commit crashes after it has written to at least one member (but has not completed writing to all other members), your system may be left in an inconsistent state.

 On the other hand, if you choose TWO_PHASE as the transaction type, the commit log is again tracked locally but it is copied to another cluster member.
-Therefore, when a failure happens (e.g. the member initiating the commit crashes), you still have the commit log in another member and that member can complete the commit.
+Therefore, when a failure happens, e.g., the member initiating the commit crashes, you still have the commit log in another member and that member can complete the commit.
 However, copying the commit log to another member makes the TWO_PHASE approach slow.

 Consequently, it is recommended that you choose ONE_PHASE as the transaction type if you want better performance, and that you choose TWO_PHASE if reliability of your system is more important than the performance.